uchicago-library/ldr_metadatastorage/README.md

 - Where a collection identifier is submitted it MUST not exist in the ldr metadata storage before submission occurs
 - Where a unit identifier is submitted it MUST not exist in the ldr metadata storage before submission occurs
 - The root element MUST be input
+- The element input MUST have the following namespaces
+  - ```http://lib.uchicago.edu/ldr``` which this document refers to with the shorthand ldr
+  - ```http://www.w3.org/2001/XMLSchema-instance``` which this document refers to with the shorthand xsi
+  - ```http://purl.org/dc/elements/1.1/``` which this document refers to with the shorthand dc
+  - ```http://purl.org/dc/terms/``` which this document refers to with the shorthand dcterms
 - There MUST be ONLY one instance of the element requestSentTimeStamp
 - The value of requestSentTimeStamp MUST be valid ISO-8601
 - There MUST be an element request